Job Specification

 Knowledge of the problems likely to be encountered in work involving

-the clients enrolled at the Day Care Center.
+the students enrolled at the Regional School.

 Knowledge of the methods used in cleaning floors and walls; washing